Thinking Tactically About Your Jira Issue Hierarchy

 The additional levels you’ll unlock are Initiatives, which are used to organize and track the progress of multiple Epics that contribute to a common goal, and Themes/Goals, used for long-term strategic planning and aligning various Initiatives to broader business objectives.

 Advanced Roadmaps also offers you ways to define custom hierarchies beyond the default structure.
-The options to create and remove Hierarchies is a bit limited.
+The options to create and remove hierarchies is a bit limited.
 You won’t be able to fully reinvent the wheel.
 But you will be able to map Issue types to custom Hierarchy levels.
 So if you find that you have a standard type of task that isn’t accounted for by default, you can add it in and organize your overall system accordingly.

 This is great for use cases where you need to include a particular type of work and you want to be able to filter by that type alone, so instead of rolling it into a more general heading, it can be found on its own.
 This is also helpful for setting up more granular automations.